NeoLorenzo/productivity-pwa/README.md

 In a world of digital distractions engineered to exploit our attention, this app is a tool to **reclaim your agency**.
 It's designed to be a frictionless system for anyone who feels their potential is being capped by the guilt of misplaced time or the friction of starting meaningful work.

-Our philosophy is built on three states of being: **Productivity, Play, and Rest.**
+Our philosophy is built on two tracked states of being: **Productivity and Play.**

 -   **Productivity** is the focused, deep work that drives you toward your goals.
 -   **Play** is the rejuvenation and enjoyment you've earned, free from guilt.
--   **Rest** is the deliberate, untracked disengagement necessary for recovery.

 By consciously tracking and balancing these states, you can engage more purposefully with your life.
-Think of it as a "time diet" tracker.
-Just as a food tracker gives you the awareness to build a healthy diet, this app provides the contextualized knowledge to build a healthy, balanced, and fulfilling life.

-The core idea:
-> **"Discipline isn't deprivation — it's earned freedom."**
+The app's central metric, the **Harmony Score**, provides a tangible measure of this balance, guiding you to avoid burnout and enjoy your leisure time without reservation.

 This is more than an app; it's a framework for an intentional lifestyle.